 The world is at a critical moment of her history.
 In the midst of a global pandemic which is decimating the health, educational and economic sectors, many governments have all but ignored the spiritual needs of their citizens.
 Here in Ireland, people cram the supermarkets, parks and take-away liquor stores, but public Masses are completely prohibited.
 The general attitude among governments and media is that the spiritual is of secondary importance, something non-essential that must be curtailed until the more important business of physical well-being is sorted out.
 Such a strategy is doomed to fail because the very roots of the situation in which we find ourselves are spiritual.

 On January 25th 2018, the feast of the Conversion of St Paul, the Irish government had a conversion of a very different sort.
 They overturned a ninety-year old law that sought to pay due respect to the Lord on the day of his crucifixion.
 From 2018, Irish pubs and bars were to open on Good Friday.
 The Irish public was not to be denied its alcohol just to show respect to the Lord.
-The old law was thrown out, but – irony of ironies - the pubs and bars were shuttered anyway on Good Friday 2019 because of the pandemic, and they will be closed again this year.
+The old law was thrown out, but – irony of ironies - the pubs and bars were shuttered anyway on Good Friday 2020 because of the pandemic, and they were closed again in 2021.
 Our governments might treat the coronavirus as if it were entirely an issue of medical health, but, to the eyes of faith, something much deeper is going on here.

 The case of Fr Giovanni Cavalcoli